12 Essential Tips for Visiting London (from a Local)

 London has six different international airports that you can fly into.
 Heathrow, Gatwick, and Stanstead are the bigger ones and then there’s Luton, London City and Southend Airports.

-Each of them are in different areas of London.
-The closest one to the center of London is London City Airport but most flights that fly in and out of here are smaller aircrafts such as Easy Jet or Ryan Air so this, as well as Stanstead, may be a good option if you’re coming in from nearby European countries.
+Each of them are in a different areas of London.
+The closest one to the center of London is London City Airport but most flights that fly in and out of here are smaller aircraft such as Easy Jet or Ryan Air so this, as well as Stanstead, may be a good option if you’re coming in from nearby European countries.

 The bigger international flights come in from Heathrow and Gatwick (including most British Airways flights).
 And lastly, Luton and Southend are the furthest away from the center so these aren’t the best choice for most travelers.